SJTU-CGM/PPanG/README.md

 <img src="public/Figure5.png" width="800px">

 #### Linear View in JBrowse2
 By default, the linear view of reference is visible below the graph view.
 Linear views for other individuals are simply added by double-clicking the paths in graph view.
 The usage of linear view is the same as native JBrowse2 component.
-The document of JBrowse2: https://www.jbrowse.org/jb2/docs/.
+(The more detailed document of JBrowse2 is available at https://www.jbrowse.org/jb2/docs/.)

 #### Combination of Graph View and Linear View
 In PPanG, the graph view and linear views are combined in parallel.
-The connection among different views are shared coordinates.
-Different linear views are all aligned to the graph view according to start coordinate of the reference.
-Besides, the coordinate change in graph view will trigger synchronous changes in linear views (The opposite is unavailable, because the linear views are free to extend outside the target region while the graph view is not).
-Consequently, exons at the same position from different views represents the same exon.
+The connection among different views are shared coordinates. <u>Different linear views are all aligned to the graph view according to start and end coordinates.
+Besides, the coordinate change in graph view will trigger synchronous changes in linear views (The opposite is unavailable, because the linear views are free to extend outside the target region while the graph view is not).</u> Consequently, exons at the same position from different views represents the same exon.
 Note that the coordinate alignment cannot be exactly perfect, because the coordinates of graph view are not uniformly distributed with occasional variations.

 ### Functional Area
 Functional Area contains several additional features helpful to users: